EDINBURGH AND RETURN FROM FALKIRK

 Cruising East to Edinburgh:

 You do not need to book your outgoing passage through the Falkirk Wheel as your passage will be booked by the Falkirk marina staff as part of your handover.
-As soon as you are ready to leave, they will put you in whatever queue there might be for the Wheel.
+As soon as you are ready to leave, they will guide you to the first lock which is just around the corner.

 The wheel closes at 6.00pm in June, July and August.
 From March to May and September, October the wheel continues to close at 6.00pm on Fri/Sat/Sun but 5.00pm Mon – Thu.
 However all boats must be in the system by 5pm and 4pm respectively.